ReaganWu/ReaganWu.github.io/index.md

 ## Academic Services
 - Served as reviewer in ICASSP 2026
 - Served as reviewer in MEDICAL & BIOLOGICAL ENGINEERING & COMPUTING (Q2)\
-- Served as reviewer in BMCV 2025
+- Served as reviewer in BMVC 2025
 - Served as reviewer in IJCNN 2025

 <br>